Kater Mikesch: Plot

 In the little village of Holleschitz lives a cobbler named Pepik and his grandmother.
 She has a cat called Mikesch.
-Pepik and Mikesch become friends, and Pepik successfully teaches Mikesch to speak.
-Many people in Holleschitz are startled and staggered by the polite and lovely tomcat and embrace him.
+Pepik and Mikesch become friends, and Pepik teaches Mikesch to speak.
+Many people in Holleschitz are startled by the talking tomcat and embrace him.
 The cobbler makes him a pair of boots.
-And the cuttler makes him a garment, because Mikesch helped him.
+The cutler makes him a garment, because Mikesch helped him.

 Besides Mikesch, grandmother owns the dog Sultan and the pig Paschik.
 Mikesch teaches the pig to speak.
 With the local shepherd lives the fierce ram Bobesch, whom the shepherd wants to sell on the local market.
 Pepik saves him by teaching him to speak as well.
 Bobesch pledges to the shepherd that he will behave.

 Paschik, Bobesch and Mikesch become good friends.
 One day, Mikesch smashes grandmother's cream pot.
 Because of a guilty conscience and fear of her reaction, he runs off and goes out into the world to search for work.
 He succeeds in this with the circus Klutzki.
 With a lot of money in his pockets, a new cream pot and lots of presents for his friends, he returns home.
 There he gets to know Maunzerle, who is a part of the cobbler's household and has also learned to speak, but not as well as Mikesch.